-NOTE: As of February 1, 2017, Applied Behavioral Analysis (ABA) will be referred to as, Behavior Analysis (BA) services.
+NOTE: As of February 1, 2017, Applied Behavioral Analysis (ABA) will be referred to as Behavior Analysis (BA) services.
 These are part of the Medicaid plan but carved out of CMS Plan covered services.
-Beacon Health Options will be administering BA services going forward.
-Their web address is http://fl.beaconhealthoptions.com/.
+The Agency for Health Care Administration (Agency) has contracted with eQHealth Solutions to administer an authorization review program for Behavior Analysis (BA) services.
+For questions, contact eQHealth at 1-855-444-3747 and via the web at: http://fl.eqhs.org/